cloudmesh-community/sp19-222-97/project-report/report.md

 ---
 To put the results into better interpration, there are various mathematical ideas that can help explain the actual importance or usefulness of relationships shown.
 Most importantly when it comes to our experiment is the following for linear regression models and data trees.

-* __Correlation Coefficient.__ Denoted by _R_, a correlation coefficient measures the strength of linear relationships of a scatter plot. _R_ is calculated as the
+* __Correlation Coefficient.__ Denoted by _R_, a correlation coefficient measures the strength of linear relationships of a scatter plot. _R_ is calculated as follows:
-* __Determination Coefficient.__ Denoted by _R^2_, the coefficient of determination how much variation of data has been explained by the model.
-SITE THIS.
+* __Determination Coefficient.__ Denoted by _R^2_, the coefficient of determination how much variation of data has been explained by the model. _R^2_ is calculated as follows: SITE THIS.

 The following table shows various other points of data, including the _R_ and _R^2_ values as well.